scala-search/scaps/README.md

 ## License

-Scaps is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Scaps is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Scaps.
-If not, see http://www.gnu.org/licenses/.
+Scaps is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with Scaps, You can obtain one at http://mozilla.org/MPL/2.0/.

 ## Development